 A virtual office goes beyond having a wall of emails and a few video conferencing tools.
 It's a complete, integrated virtual ecosystem that gives employees everything they need to do their best work -- whether they're in the office, at home, or on the go.

 Shifting to virtual offices has also become a popular choice for start-ups and small businesses that want to reduce their overhead costs without sacrificing the professional image and benefits that come with a physical office space.

-In Kosy, companies from 125 countries have gotten to design their virtual headquarters complete with dedicated meeting rooms, lounge spaces, and private offices for meetings with potential clients -- all without ever having to step foot in a physical space.
+In Kosy, companies from 125 countries have gotten to design their virtual headquarters complete with dedicated meeting rooms, collaborative workspaces, lounge spaces, and private offices for meetings with potential clients -- all without ever having to step foot in a physical space.

 What are the benefits of having a virtual office?